centricconsulting/FastForge-ReferenceApp-dotnet/template/readme.md

     <file src=".\**" target="content" exclude="**\bin\**;**\obj\**;**\.git\**;**\.github\**;**\*.user;**\.vs\**;**\.vscode\**;**\.gitignore" />  </files>
 </package>
 ```
 You can change the files to fit other needs and other file inclusions.
-Name this spec file **Fastforge.ReferenceAp.nuspec** or whatever you have placed in the id field in the file above.
+Name this spec file **Construct.ReferenceAp.nuspec** or whatever you have placed in the id field in the file above.
 This files should be placed in the root directory.

 After creating the nuget file, while in the root of the files we can create the package as follows:
 ```
- nuget pack FastForge.ReferenceApp.nuspec -OutputDirectory .\nupkg
+ nuget pack Construct.ReferenceApp.nuspec -OutputDirectory .\nupkg
 ```
 The output package will be located in a new folder named **nupkg** which is also in the root directory.